 While it's possible that a later “RSSoasis” iteration could have been successful following its release, I never ended up finishing it and making it public because it never felt like it could achieve a mass audience.
 The concept just wasn't coming together.
 Years later, RSS even began to fade in popularity in lieu of social media as its indirect replacement, and even Google's own newsreader “Google Reader” (once considered a standard of the industry) was shutdown.

-More thumbnails I found, from the former “landing” page:
+Here are some more thumbnails that I found, from its former “landing” page:

 Years later, Digg finally launched Digg Reader in 2013.